cran-task-views/Omics/Omics.md

     enriched pathways and processes. `r pkg("ICDS")` identifies pathways dysfunctional in cancer based on the integration of multiple omics.
 -   *Exploratory integrative analyses*: `r pkg("o2plsda", priority = "core")`
-    provides function to perform O2PLS-DA for multi-omics data integration.
+    provides functions to perform O2PLS-DA for multi-omics data integration.
     Similarly, `r pkg("CovCombR")` can be used to combine heterogeneous data sets through a covariance based method, and
-    `r pkg("PMA", priority = "core")` proposes a sparse canonical correlation analysis to integrate multiple omics datasets. `r pkg("CovCombR")` and `r pkg("packMBPLSDA")` contain other methods to combine heterogeneous data sets through a covariance based method (the second being based on PLS-DA), and `r pkg("MOSS")` provides a sparse SVD-based multi-omic integration method. `r pkg("semmcmc")` also provides a omics integration method based on structural equation modelling (SEM), and `r pkg("IMIX")` uses Gaussian mixtures for multi-omics data integration. `r pkg("solvebio")` is a binding for the [SolveBio](https://www.solvebio.com/) API that is a biomedical knowledge hub oriented toward omics data integration. `r pkg("IntLIM")` integrates two omics using linear modeling.
-More generally, `r pkg("dnet")` performs integration from different angles including: integration with molecular networks, enrichments using ontologies, etc.\
+    `r pkg("PMA", priority = "core")` proposes a sparse canonical correlation analysis to integrate multiple omics datasets. `r pkg("CovCombR")` and `r pkg("packMBPLSDA")` contain other methods to combine heterogeneous data sets through a covariance based method (the second being based on PLS-DA), and `r pkg("MOSS")` provides a sparse SVD-based multi-omics integration method. `r pkg("semmcmc")` also provides an omics integration method based on structural equation modelling (SEM), and `r pkg("IMIX")` uses Gaussian mixtures for multi-omics data integration. `r pkg("solvebio")` is a binding for the [SolveBio](https://www.solvebio.com/) API, a biomedical
+    knowledge hub oriented toward omics data integration. `r pkg("IntLIM")` integrates two omics using linear modeling.
+More generally, `r pkg("dnet")` performs integration from different angles including integration with molecular networks, enrichments using ontologies, etc.\
     More specifically, `r pkg("iBATCGH")` integrates transcriptomic and CGH data with a Bayesian approach, and `r pkg("desiR")` provides functions for